tw4452852/emlx/README.md

 EMLX is the Nx Backend for the [MLX](https://github.com/ml-explore/mlx) library.

-Because of MLX's nature, EMLX is only supported on macOS.
+Because of MLX's nature, EMLX with GPU backend is only supported on macOS.

+MLX with CPU backend is available on most mainstream platforms, however, the CPU backend may not be as optimized as the GPU backend, especially for non-macOS OSes, as they're not prioritized for development.
+Right now, EMLX supports x86_64 and arm64 architectures on both macOS and Linux.

 The M-Series Macs have an unified memory architecture, which allows for more passing data between the CPU and GPU to be effectively a no-op.